Ettore Sottsass: Early life

 Sottsass was born in Innsbruck, Austria, and grew up in Turin, where his father, also named Ettore Sottsass, was an architect.
-The elder Sottsass belonged to the modernist architecture group Movimento Italiano per l'Architectura Razionale (MIAR), which was led by Giuseppe Pagano.
+His father belonged to the modernist architecture group Movimento Italiano per l'Architettura Razionale (MIAR), which was led by Giuseppe Pagano.

-The younger Sottsass was educated at the Politecnico di Torino in Turin and graduated in 1939 with a degree in architecture.
+Sottsass attended Politecnico di Torino in Turin and graduated in 1939 with a degree in architecture.

-After the invasion of Italy by the Anglo-Americans, Sottsass enlisted in the Monterosa Division, a division of the Repubblica Sociale Italiana led by Benito Mussolini and his Republican Fascist Party, to fight in the mountains alongside Hitler's army (Sottsass tells his adventures as a Lieutenant of the Monterosa Division in his autobiography “Scritto di Notte" published by Adelphi).
+After the Allies reached Italy, Sottsass joined the Italian Republican Fascist Party and he enlisted in the Monterosa Division of the Repubblica Sociale Italiana which was led by Benito Mussolini, to fight in the mountains alongside Hitler's army (Sottsass tells his adventures as a Lieutenant of the Monterosa Division in his autobiography Scritto di notte published by Adelphi).

 After his time in the military, Sottsass opened his own architecture and design firm in Milan, Italy.
 Here he started designing furniture and experimented with different color, patterns and shapes.
 His work was often associated with pop culture with his brightly colored whimsical objects.
 His pieces were often made out of glass and ceramic.

 Early career

 After returning home, Ettore Sottsass worked as an architect with his father, often on new modernist versions of buildings that were destroyed during the war.
 In 1947, living in Milan, he set up his own architectural and industrial design studio, where he began to create work in a variety of different media: ceramic, painting, sculpture, furniture, photography, jewelry, architecture and interior design.

-In 1949 Sottsass married Fernanda Pivano, a writer, journalist, translator and critic.
+In 1949, Sottsass was married to Fernanda Pivano, a writer, journalist, translator and critic.
 From 1954 to 1957 he was a member of the International Movement for an Imaginist Bauhaus, resigning due to the movement's perceived aggression and its lack of professionalism.

 In 1956, Sottsass traveled to New York City and began working in the office of George Nelson.
 He and Pivano traveled widely while working for Nelson, and returned to Italy after a few months.

-Also in 1956, Sottsass was commissioned by the American entrepreneur Irving Richards on an exhibition of his ceramics.
+During the same year, Sottsass was commissioned by the American entrepreneur Irving Richards on an exhibition of his ceramics.